-Alternatively, Danver Stainless Outdoor Kitchens has partnered with Dekton by Cosentino, the leading manufacturer of quartz, natural stone, and architectural surfaces.
+Partnering with Dekton by Cosentino Danver offers a wide collection of outdoor countertops.
+Dekton by Cosentino is the leading manufacturer of quartz, natural stone, and architectural surfaces.
 The Dekton surface is made from a sophisticated blend of glass, porcelain and quartz and offers UV resistance for color stability outdoors, exceptional strength and high resistance to impacts, scratches and abrasion for use in high-traffic areas, and almost zero water absorption.

 Color – After choosing the material, contemplate your color options.
 For an ultra-modern, coastal outdoor kitchen, we suggest going with a light grey or white combination.
 It will ooze sophistication, but also incorporates a level of softness, which eliminates sterility.
 Conversely, to create a more traditional-style outdoor kitchen, warm gold and bronze tones can create a comfortable and inviting atmosphere.

 If your outdoor kitchen design incorporates our innovative, realistic wood grain powder coat finishes, neutral beige countertops are definitely the way to go.
 For a more masculine look, you can never go wrong with black and grey hues.
 The combination of Danver’s Nu-black Hammertone powder coat finish and Dekton’ Glacier countertop is very sleek.